-Students who fail NUR 116 and NUR 117 and desire readmission to the transition program may reapply for admission to a future class according to the standards listed above.
-Students who withdraw from, or fail other courses in the nursing sequence and desire readmission to the nursing program, must submit their request in writing to the Director, Nursing and Health Sciences Division by January 15 for fall readmission, and by July 15 for spring readmission.
+Students who fail the NUR 116 and NUR 117 challenge exam and desire readmission to the transition program may reapply for admission to a future class according to the standards listed above.
+Students who withdraw from, or fail other courses in the nursing sequence and desire readmission to the nursing program, must submit their request in writing to the Director, Nursing Division by January 15 for summer readmission, and by July 15 for spring readmission.
+In addition, students who fail a course because of failing the course's required drug calculation exam are required to successfully complete a drug calculation exam for readmission to the program.
 Readmission cannot be assured and is based on the progression criteria for each course and the availability of seats, faculty, and clinical facilities.
 Readmission to the nursing program must take place within one year of leaving the program.
 The curriculum under which a student seeks readmission may be different from the one under which the student left.
-Students who are accepted for readmission.
+Students who are accepted for readmission must complete the degree requirements in place at the time of readmission.
 Students who fail or withdraw from a nursing course after readmission are not eligible to be readmitted a second time.